 During the trip I came across these fascinating totems in the Tropical biome.
 They were created by , a Ghanaian sculptor from charred timber from Falmouth Docks that was destroyed by fire.
 They started their life as trees from South Africa, so it’s interesting that they should end their life back surrounded by tropical plants.
 I particularly love the way each totem looked so different, and the way he has managed to give each one a personality.

 El Anatsui’s sculpture obviously speaks to me because after researching him I realised the photo used in my blog banner is another sculptures of his.
 This was taken of a large sculpture found in the foyer of the Shoe Museum in Street, Somerset; home to Clarks the shoe company’s entire collection of every shoe they’ve made.
 The Clarks family still own and run the company from Street, and the Quaker family are keen art lovers, with their offices decorated with a wide range of sculpture, paintings and collages.

 His sculptures are often made from bottle tops collected in West Africa.
-This shot shows the detail and work that must have gone into making such a massive sculpture; the one at the Shoe Museum is at least 4m long and 3m high.
+This shot shows the detail and work that must have gone into making such a massive sculpture; the one at the headquarters of C & J Clark Ltd., is at least 4m long and 3m high.

 - Ghanian artist who transforms bottle tops into masterpieces (cnn.com)

 - El Anatsui Ghanian Artist: Life and Art by Susan Mullin Vogel Monday 26th November 2012 (funmiwritesculture.wordpress.com)

 - Language & Symbols – El Anatsui (poeticfiber.wordpress.com)

 - Denver Art Museum Features Retrospective Of El Anatsui’s Work (denver.cbslocal.com)